GeorgeAlTomeh/Fight-The-Dudes-Website/README.md

 # Short Story

-this is the official website for Fight The Dudes Game
+this is the official website for Fight The Dudes Game.

 # The Tech Stack

-I used Node.js for the server which uses ejs to create the page responses
+I used Node.js for the server which uses ejs to create the page responses.

 Licence